 Budget: The Circus Hostel

-The Circus Hostel has long been a favourite amongst travelers choosing where to stay in Berlin.
-First time visitors will benefit from its close proximity to the Rosenthaler Platz subway station which makes exploring the city from Prenzlauer Berg a breeze.
+The Circus Hostel has long been a favourite amongst budget travellers choosing where to stay in Berlin.
+First-time visitors will benefit from its close proximity to the Rosenthaler Platz subway station, which makes exploring the city from Prenzlauer Berg a breeze.

 where to stay in berlin